International adoption has an interesting connection to Amy Coney Barrett, the new nominee for the Supreme Court.

 The United States Citizenship and Immigration Services (USCIS) is the final entity through which your child will gain access to America.

 Adoption in Haiti

 Ms. Barrett and her husband, Jesse, adopted two children from Haiti: Vivian and John Peter.
 Haiti is located on the island of Hispaniola, along with the Dominican Republic.
-Haiti has historically been friendly to the United States in reference to adoption.
+Haiti has historically been friendly to the United States about adoption.
 Because of its vulnerable location and lack of infrastructure, Haiti is a prime target for natural disasters including hurricanes and earthquakes.
 The 7.0 magnitude earthquake in Haiti and its two after-shocks in 2010 caused a death toll of about 300,000.
 The earthquake left many orphans in its wake.
 As of 2016, there were an estimated one million orphans in Haiti.

 Some of the requirements to adopt from Haiti for couples are that they must be married at least five years, must be between the ages of 30-50, and couples are required to visit the country at least two times before adoption.
 It could be very expensive to adopt from Haiti.
 Singles are allowed to adopt from Haiti as well.